kukuu/AGILITY/QA.md

 CI/CD tools facilitate the automation of software build, testing, and deployment processes.
 Popular tools in this category include Jenkins, TeamCity, CircleCI, and Bamboo.

 ### Code Analysis Tools:
 Code analysis tools analyze source code to identify potential issues, such as coding standards violations, security vulnerabilities, and potential bugs.
-Examples include SonarQube, ESLint, and PMD.
+Examples include SonarQube, SENTRY, ESLint, and PMD.

 ### Security Testing Tools:
 Security testing tools help identify vulnerabilities and weaknesses in software applications.
 Tools like OWASP ZAP, Burp Suite, and Nessus are commonly used for security testing.